Differentiable Contact Dynamics for Stable Object Placement Under Geometric Uncertainties: Experiment

 \subsection{Evaluation Metric}

 We measure the distance to goal errors when the robot releases the object.
 In our particular tasks, instead of measuring the distance between poses~\cite{sola2018micro,lynch2017modern}, we apply simplifications to have consistent physical dimensions.
-For \taskGrasp\ and \taskShape, since in all test cases for all methods, the cube touches the table surface, we reduce the distance to goal error to the angle between the cube's bottom surface and the table surface.
-For \taskPillar, we measure the horizontal distance between the centers of the cube and the pillar.
+For \taskShape, since in all test cases for all methods, the cube touches the table surface, we reduce the distance to goal error to the angle between the cube's bottom surface and the table surface.
+For \taskGrasp\ and \taskPillar, we measure the distance between the final and goal configurations.
 The evaluation metrics for the 3 tasks are illustrated in \figref{fig:experimental-setup}.